How to Naturally Treat Bipolar Disorder

 • Loss of appetite

-• Managing a number of tasks at once
+• Managing several tasks at once

 • Racing thoughts